SYSTEM COST

 Here’s Why:

-Most P.V. panels come with a 25 year warranty for 80% output.
-So expect a 10-15% loss in performance in 20 years.
-The good news is P.V. panels should last about 50 years and still have an output of 65-75% efficiency.
-Inverters are expected to last 10-15 years; twenty year extended warranties are also available and is probably a good idea.
+Most P.V. panels come with a 25-year warranty for 80% output.
+So, expect a 10-15% loss in performance in 20 years.
+The good news is that P.V. panels should last about 50 years and still have an output of 65-75% efficiency.
+Inverters are expected to last 10-15 years; twenty-year extended warranties are also available and is probably a good idea.